happyDomain/happydomain/README.md

 Using Docker
 ------------

-We are a Docker sponsored OSS project! thus you can easily try and/or deploy our app using Docker/podman/kubernetes/...:
+We are a Docker sponsored OSS project!
+Thus you can easily try and/or deploy our app using Docker/podman/kubernetes/...:

 ```
 docker run -e HAPPYDOMAIN_NO_AUTH=1 -p 8081:8081 happydomain/happydomain
 ```

-This command will launch happyDomain in a few seconds, for evaluation purpose (no authentication, volatile storage, ...).
+This command will launch happyDomain in a few seconds, for evaluation purposes (no authentication, volatile storage, ...).
 With your browser, just go to <http://localhost:8081> and enjoy!

 In order to deploy happyDomain, check the [Docker image documentation](https://hub.docker.com/r/happydomain/happydomain).